keefeere/stalker2-steam-xbox-sync/README.md

 (Deluxe or Ultimate editions), you will need to purchase three separate licenses: one for Steam, one for the UWP version on Windows, and one for the Xbox console version.
+Additionally, save files from Deluxe or Ultimate editions are not compatible with the Standard edition of the game.